Amirhossein-Zare/ASCVD_ML/README.md

 ## SHAP Explainability

-The SVM with RBF Kernel, trained on the full dataset using optimal hyperparameters, has been interpreted using **SHAP**:
+The SVM with RBF Kernel, trained on the full dataset using optimal hyperparameters, has been interpreted using SHAP:

 ### SHAP Feature Importance